maheshkhanwalkar/NioFlex/README.md

 ### Maven Import

-**Note:** This only applies to stable, non-dev releases (see master branch).
+**Note:** This only applies to stable released.
 No release candidate will be pushed to the Maven Central Repository.

 NioFlex has been deployed to the Maven Central Repository.
 The pom.xml